FauxFaux/blog/md/2011-02-10-release-anouncement-patchpiler.md

 <img src="http://b.goeswhere.com/papi-update.png" style="float: left; padding: 2em"/>

-<code>papi re-pile</code> allows you to catch-up with another pile's entire history.
+<pre>papi re-pile</code> allows you to catch-up with another pile's entire history.

 It just "re-piles" your patches on top of the patches from the other pile.
 This doesn't affect the other pile; it's still a separate stream of development.